 Specialising in grilled cheese sandwiches, this popular truck is always in demand at UK and international festivals.
-It can be found at Maltby Street at weekends, and at their Chesham Arms residency in Hackney during the week.
+It can be found at Maltby Street at weekends — check website for other appearances.
 They use British cheeses for imaginative sandwiches such as goat’s cheese, honey, walnuts and rosemary butter; plus 'fondue fries' and stilton and dark chocolate brownies.
-They’re opening a new Cheese Bar at the Deptford Market Yard at the end of April 2016.

-These canny folks at the Camden Lock market have based their entire menu on one of London’s most popular dishes: mac and cheese.
+These canny folks at Camden Lock Market have based their entire menu on one of London’s most popular dishes: mac and cheese.
 You’ll find it sprinkled with Cajun spices, drizzled with truffle oil or punctuated with fire-roasted peppers, and topped with parmesan, thyme and sourdough crumbs.

 If the trend for poutine — the Canadian dish of cheese curds with chips and gravy — has passed you by, here’s your chance to sample a good version.
-The stall can be found in Brick Lane Market on Sundays, and many other locations during the week.
+Check the website for details of where to find the stall.

 Cheese trolleys and cheeseboards

 Sadly, the cheese trolley — once ubiquitous in smart British and French restaurants — is now an endangered species.
 But we’ve tracked down a few places where you can still tuck into your fromage with a sense of ceremony, as well as restaurants with exceptional cheeseboards.